Australia Has Voted YES To Same-Sex Marriage In A Landmark National Survey

-Australia has voted "yes" OR "no" to legalising same-sex marriage in a landmark national postal survey on the issue.
+Australia has voted "yes" to legalising same-sex marriage in a landmark national postal survey on the issue.

+The Australian Bureau of Statistics announced on Wednesday that 7.8 million Australians (61.6% of the Australian voting population) voted to support the legalising of same-sex marriage in Australia, versus 38.4% or 4.8 million who voted "no".

+All Australian states and territories recorded a majority "yes" vote, with the highest being the ACT at 74%, and the lowest being New South Wales at 57.8%.

-The result does not automatically legalise same-sex marriage, but means the government will allow a vote on a private member's bill in the parliament – a crucial step towards legislation.
+The result does not automatically legalise same-sex marriage, but means the government will allow a vote on a private members' bill in the parliament — a crucial step towards legislation.

 Follow our live coverage of the postal survey result and reaction HERE.